 Brayden King - Academic Director; Max McGraw Chair in Management and the Environment; Professor of Management & Organizations; Chair of Management & Organizations Department

-Jeanne Brett - DeWitt W. Buchanan, Jr., Professor of Dispute Resolution and Organizations; Professor of Management & Organizations
+Jeanne Brett - Professor Emeritus of Management & Organizations

 Edward Zajac - James F. Bere Professor of Management & Organizations